-General's Time is a thirty-minute period at the beginning of each school day with the sole purpose of increasing student achievement.
+General's Time is a thirty-five-minute period at the beginning of each school day with the sole purpose of increasing student achievement.
 This time is designated for individual Attendance, Behavior and Course Performance (ABC) discussions, goal-setting, literacy and numeracy skill work, interventions and specific GCPS advisement lessons.

 An opportunity to extend students’ learning is offered each Wednesday beginning the third week of school.
 Students have the opportunity to work individually with their teachers on specific AKS, complete make-up work or retake tests.
 Students should arrive by 8:15AM on Wednesdays only.
 Students will remain in the front lobby until their teacher comes up to greet them and escort them to the classroom.
 Tutoring and reteaching on any other day besides Help Day Wednesdays must be arranged and scheduled with individual teachers.